CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Dynamic Concurrent Data Structure Cleaning

-Since our method chooses effective consolidation targets on-the-fly, we find that it is unnecessary to connect all $IN(w_x)$ to all $N(w_x)$, and that it suffices to visit a tombstone $w_x$ just a few times with \algoname{Consolidate}($v$) ($v=\pi(w_x)$ in some search tree $\calT$) to preserve its navigation functionality.
-Therefore, we propose the following algorithm.
-We maintain a count for each tombstone of the number of times it has been visited by \algoname{Consolidate} from a live parent and stop performing more \algoname{Consolidate}'s for $w_x$ after the count hits an eagerness threshold $C$.
-We present an analysis on the sensitivity of $C$ in~\autoref{subsubsection:c_sensitivity}.
+\myparagraph{Early Stopping of Consolidations} Immediately removing $w_x$ after only one in-neighbor $v$ detects and consolidates with it does not sufficiently repair the graph around $w_x$.
+However, waiting for all incoming neighbors of $w_x$ to reach $w_x$ through a \algoname{GreedySearch} and consolidate with $w_x$ reduces to naively amortizing \sysname{FreshVamana}'s expensive periodic consolidation of connecting all in-neighbors to all out-neighbors of a deleted node.
+Since our method chooses effective consolidation targets on the fly, we find that it is unnecessary to connect all nodes in $IN(w_x)$ to all nodes in $N(w_x)$, and that it suffices to visit a tombstone $w_x$ just a few times with \algoname{Consolidate}($v$) ($v=\pi(w_x)$ in some search tree $\calT$) to preserve $w_x$'s navigation functionality.
+Therefore, we maintain a count for each tombstone of the number of times it has been visited by \algoname{Consolidate} from a live parent and stop performing more \algoname{Consolidate}s for $w_x$ after the count hits a threshold $C$ (which we call the eagerness threshold).
+We present an analysis of the sensitivity of $C$ in~\Cref{section:experiments}.

-\myparagraph{Semi-Lazy Cleaning} The remaining issue is to physically remove a tombstone node $w_x$ from the graph after it has been processed by live parent nodes enough times with \algoname{Consolidate}.
-It may seem that we need to remove any dangling edge $(w_i\rightarrow w_x)$ for each remaining $w_i\in IN(w_x)$ that has not consolidated with $w_x$.
-Maintaining and finding these $w_i$'s and editing the out-neighborhood of each $w_i$ would be expensive, as discussed in \autoref{subsection:limitations}.

-We argue that cleaning the remaining dangling incoming edges is not necessary.
-The primary benefits of actually removing $w_x$ and all of its \textit{incoming} edges include (1) the storage for node $w_x$ can be reused for future nodes that are inserted and (2) $w_x$'s in-neighbors that did not call \algoname{Consolidate} on $w_x$'s neighborhood do not unnecessarily explore $w_x$ in future \algoname{GreedyBeamSearch}es, which could make \algoname{GreedyBeamSearch}es less likely to converge at the tombstone as a local optimum.
-Previous on-the-fly \algoname{Consolidate}s for $w_x$ already preserved most of the graph navigability around $w_x$.
-Therefore, we find that it is acceptable for a deleted point $x$ to be overwritten by a \textit{new data point $y$}, even when some of the in-neighbors previously still point to the old $w_x$ node in the graph.
+\myparagraph{Semi-Lazy Cleaning} The remaining issue is to remove a tombstone node $w_x$ from the graph after it has been processed by live parent nodes a sufficient number of times with \algoname{Consolidate}.
+Existing methods (\sysname{FreshVamana}~\cite{freshdiskann}, \sysname{IP-DiskANN}~\cite{xu2025inplaceupdatesgraphindex}, and \sysname{pgvector HNSW}~\cite{pgvector}) remove dangling edges $(w_i\rightarrow w_x)$ for any remaining $w_i\in IN(w_x)$ that has not consolidated with $w_x$ with costly batch consolidations.
+We argue that cleaning the remaining dangling incoming edges is \textit{not necessary}.
+The primary benefits of actually removing $w_x$ and all of its \textit{incoming} edges include (1) the storage for node $w_x$ can be reused for future nodes that are inserted and (2) $w_x$'s in-neighbors that did not call \algoname{Consolidate} on $w_x$'s neighborhood do not unnecessarily explore $w_x$ in future \algoname{GreedySearch}es, avoiding potential incorrect local optima.
+However, if previous on-the-fly \algoname{Consolidate}s for $w_x$ already sufficiently repaired the graph around $w_x$, it is acceptable for a deleted point $x$ to be \textit{directly overwritten by a new data point $y$}, even when some in-neighbors still point to the old $w_x$ node in the graph.